oroinc/documentation/user/back-office/customers/customer-users/index.rst

 #.
 In the **Roles** section, select the roles that should apply to the customer user.
 When several roles are selected, granted permissions are accumulated from all the assigned roles.
 See :ref:`Managing Customer User Roles <user-guide--customers--customer-user-roles>` for more information.

-   .. important:: At least one role must be assigned if the **Enabled** check box is selected.
+   .. important:: At least one role must be assigned if the **Enabled** checkbox is selected.
 Disabled customer users can be saved without roles, but you will need to assign roles to them later before enabling them.

 #.
 Click **Save** on the top right.